-In all, more than 160 organizations entered the prize, from small groups working in the most difficult circumstances or with very vulnerable populations, to more established organizations who have changed the lives of thousands of people for the better.
+In all, more than 160 organizations entered the biennial competition in its first year, from small groups working in the most difficult circumstances or with very vulnerable populations, to more established organizations who have changed the lives of thousands of people for the better.

-The winning organization receives $10,000 and the Achmed Dean Sesay Memorial Prize.
+The winning organization received $10,000 and the Achmed Dean Sesay Memorial Prize.
 It was named for a Namati paralegal who died tragically young.
-You can read on this page about Achmed’s inspiring life and work.
-The winnning organization is one that in a relatively short period of time has demonstrated a really effective working model.
+You can read about Achmed’s inspiring life and work here.
+The winning organization is one that in a relatively short period of time has demonstrated a really effective working model.

-In addition to the top three prizes, Namati has recognised eight organisations for their outstanding work in key areas such as innovation (where we actually awarded two prizes) or in learning from their work or working in partnerships.
+In addition to the top three prizes, Namati recognized eight organizations for their outstanding work in key areas such as innovation (where we actually awarded two prizes) or in learning from their work or working in partnerships.
 Each of these receives $500 and a certificate.

 Best Learners Award – SM Sehgal Foundation, India